Coleman-Gross Heights and $p$-adic N\'eron Functions on Jacobians of Genus $2$ Curves: Comparison in genus

 In this section, we show that we can express the $p$-adic N\'eron function with respect to $\Theta$, $\chi_v$ (and a complementary subspace $W_v$, if $\chi_v$ is ramified) in terms of a certain local height function on $J(F_v)\setminus{\supp(\Theta)}$, which we now define.
 The construction is based on the extension of the local Coleman--Gross height pairing discussed in~\S\ref{subsec:local-arb} and requires fixing a section of the tangent bundle on $C$, see~\S\ref{subsec:away-common} and ~\S\ref{subsec:above-common}.
-As in~\cite{balakrishnan2016quadratic}, we choose the section $t$ determined by duality by $\omega_1=\frac{dx}{2y}$ at all affine points and by $\omega_2 =\frac{xdx}{2y}$ at the point at infinity. \begin{defn} Let $a\in J(F_v)\setminus\supp(\Theta)$ and let $Q_1,Q_2 \in C(\overline{F}_v)\setminus\{\infty\}$ be distinct so that $a$ is represented by $Q_1-Q_2 $.
+As in~\cite{balakrishnan2016quadratic}, we choose the section $t$ determined by duality by $\omega_1=\frac{dx}{2y}$ at all affine points and by $\omega_2 =\frac{xdx}{2y}$ at the point at infinity. \begin{defn} Let $a=\psi(Q_1,Q_2)\in J(F_v)\setminus\supp(\Theta)$.
 If $\chi_v$ is ramified, choose a complementary subspace $W_v$.
 The {\em local Coleman--Gross height function} with respect to $\chi_v$ (and $W_v$, if $\chi_v$ is ramified) is defined by

 \end{defn}